 Communication is also another area of property management that automation can make a difference in.
 For example, clients need assistance with an issue in their units.
 Instead of calling or visiting the property office to lodge their requests, they can simply pull up the property mobile solution.
 Therein they can create service requests that is processed smoothly by the app so that your maintenance team can take care of them in order.

-Internet of Things, or IoT for short, is a network of interconnected devices such as occupancy sensors, indoor climate and air quality monitors, and even consumer devices like smart refrigerators and smart ovens.
+The Internet of Things, or IoT for short, is a network of interconnected devices such as occupancy sensors, indoor climate and air quality monitors, and even consumer devices like smart refrigerators and smart ovens.

-How does this relate to property management software?
+How does this relate to property management technology?
 There are platforms that support the real-time monitoring of units and properties using IoT sensors.
 With this, there is no need for property managers to rely on other interfaces to watch the sensors’ status.
 Instead, they can access the data directly from the property application’s screen.

 This is advantageous for property managers, especially those who oversee units and properties that are out of their way.
 They can check the occupancy and vacancy statuses of those places without going to see for themselves.
 This is a huge time- and cost-saving avenue for them.